NorthernWidget/DS3231/Documentation/Utilities.md

 The heart of a DS3231 Real Time Clock device is an oscillator switching a voltage from HIGH to LOW and back again at an exquisitely maintained frequency of 32,768 cycles per second, or 32.768 kHz.

-An output pin on the DS3231 makes this voltage fluctuation available to other devices.
+An output pin on the DS3231 makes these voltage levels available to other devices.
 The Arduino can use the signal as a timer for interrupt-drive applications.
+It takes just a few steps:

-Simply connect an interrrupt-enabled input pin to the 32K output.
+* Connect an interrrupt-capable input pin to the 32K output.
+* Set a few bits in certain Arduino registers to enable the interrupt.
+* Write program code to "service" the interrupt, that is, to be executed after each interrupt occurs.

-The following example demonstrates turning an LED first on or off 16 times per second, using the output of a DS3231 oscillator.
+The following example toggles an LED on or off 16 times per second, using the output of a DS3231 oscillator.
 Notice that there is *no code* in the idle process, also known as *loop()*.

 Significantly, the alarms of the DS3231 do not come into play here.
 Instead, the Arduino program determines the interval between actions.